Inedo/inedo-docs/ProGet/feeds/helm.md

 helm install proget/{chart-name}
 ```

-{.attention .technical} Note: The Helm CLI references `--repo` as the argument to install from a custom repository, but that will fail, likely with the following error message: "`Error: Could not find protocol handler for:`" [[ATTN RICH: Is there a way to remedy this?
-From a non-dev perspective, I'd like to see a solution follow this error note]]
+{.attention .technical} Note: The Helm CLI references `--repo` as the argument to install from a custom repository.
+ProGet is not compatible with the `--repo` argument, you will likely receive the following error message: "`Error: Could not find protocol handler for:`".
+ProGet will only work by adding a repo using the `helm repo add` command.

 ### Creating Helm Charts